mrstevedev/bbpmusiclibrary/README.md

-# Bonita Basics Productions Music Library
+# BBP Music Library

+Bonita Basics Productions Music Library is an ECommerce web application using Next.js 14 with Route Handlers to make requests to a graphql endpoint to create purchases for .mp3 sample packs.

 This web application was built using:

-1. Next.js
+1. Next.js 14
 2. React-Bootstrap
-3. Express.js
-4. Typescript
+3. Typescript
-5. Apollo
+4. Apollo

 ### Notes